magic3007/MiniJava-Compiler/README.md

     }
 ```

-Since we visit the AST in depth first order, as for recursive statement, we will emit its internal statement during on-the-fly translation.
+Since we visit the AST in depth first order, as for recursive statement, we will emit its internal statement firstly during on-the-fly translation.

 ## Register Allocation